olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```

-If your code ran correctly, you will see.
+If your code ran correctly, you will see . . .